 As a graduate of our unique course, you will help to prepare young people to face the challenges of 21st century citizenship in these fast-changing times.

-- Guaranteed employment for one year following graduation: Scottish students are guaranteed paid employment for one year in a Scottish secondary school as a Business Studies teacher.
+- Guaranteed employment for one year following graduation: Scottish students are guaranteed paid employment for one year in a Scottish secondary school as a Business Education teacher.

-- Historic and current expertise: Study at a university with a 145-year history of teaching for social justice.
-Social justice underpins QMU’s world view, and our new education courses offer a fresh and vibrant approach to learning to teach in Scotland.
+- Longstanding expertise, with a strong focus on advancing social justice: Study at a university with a 145-year history of teaching for social justice.
+Social justice underpins QMU’s world view, and our new Business Education PGDE offers a fresh and vibrant approach to learning to teach in Scotland.

 - Staff expertise: Our staff have subject and professional knowledge based on their expertise from teaching in schools and in initial teacher education in university settings.
 Collectively we have many years of experience in supporting students entering the teaching profession and strong links with the Queen Margaret Business School, with its emphasis on the need for ethical, social and ecological responsibility in business.

-- Range of learning experiences: As well as offering you the opportunity to learn how to teach Business Education in a classroom context you will also engage creatively with the role of outdoor learning in the school curriculum, gaining experience in our dedicated campus Outdoor Learning space.
+- Range of learning experiences: As well as offering you the opportunity to learn how to teach Business Education in a classroom context, we will enable you to engage creatively with the role of outdoor learning in the school curriculum, gaining experience in our dedicated campus Outdoor Learning Hub.

-More about PGDE Secondary (Business) and what you will achieve
+PGDE Secondary (Business): More information and what you will achieve

 The PGDE Secondary (Business Education) course will engage you in a critical understanding of contemporary ‘real world’ issues.